ninaroal/DS-retail/README.md

-## **DS-retail**
+# **Data Science for the retail sector**
 Data science offers some powerfull techniques to take advantage of the customer data that the retailers own.
-You will find here my favorite projects in the retail sector
+You will find some of my retail projects in this repository:

-1. online-shoppers-intention
+## **1. online-shoppers-intention.csv**

 **Business Case - Online Shoppers Purchasing intention:** A company wants to classify customers based on the probability of generating income when shopping on the web.